 The look of Jim’s Triumph Scrambler custom is dominated by the tires, though.
 They’re Continental TKC 80s, a well-regarded dual-sport tire fitted as original equipment to some BMW GS bikes and the KTM 690 Enduro R. The new rubber is attached to lovely Excel rims: 19” at the front, and 17” at the back.

 The finishing touches come from classy Oury grips, JMF mirrors and bars, and a subtle paint job from 8up Kustoms.
-It’s not a huge deviation from the stock Scrambler, but doesn’t it look good?
+It’s not a huge deviation from stock, but doesn’t this Triumph Scrambler custom look good?